Having trouble getting auto insurance? Don’t despair, you may have one last resort: insurance from the Facility Association.

 The biggest difference between Facility Association insurance and traditional insurance is the cost because drivers are considered high risk.
 This additional risk makes them more costly for insurance companies to cover; therefore, high-risk drivers pay higher premiums.

-Suppose Facility Association loses money in a given year due to the volume of claims they process.
+Suppose the Facility Association loses money in a given year due to the volume of claims they process.
 In that case, it can pass on the deficit to regular car insurance companies, resulting in higher premiums for everyone.
 On the other hand, if Facility Association takes in more money than it needs to cover the claims made during the year, it passes on surplus funds to regular insurance companies, allowing them to keep costs down.

 Facility Association also operates a separate Risk-Sharing Pool in New Brunswick, Ontario, Alberta, and Nova Scotia.
 Risk-Sharing Pools, which only apply to private passenger vehicles, allow insurance companies to insure high-risk individuals who still qualify for traditional car insurance.